xshcoder/coo/poc/README.md

 - **Follow Service** – Manages follow/unfollow functionality and retrieving followers/following lists.
 - **Search Service** – Allows users to search for users by handle/name or coos by content.
 - **Personalize Service** – Provide personalized content based on user preferences.
+- **Statistics Service** – Provides statistics about replies, likes and views counts of coo or reply

 ---